Venice is an excellent destination for a layover.

 I stayed on the water bus until Sant’Elena, then dawdled my way back towards Piazza San Marco (St Mark’s Square), wandering down narrow alleyways and gazing up at the colourful buildings.
 I was falling more and more in love with Venice with every step.

 And then, when I finally reached Piazza San Marco, I was greeted with scenes like these.

 And suddenly Venice wasn’t quite so wonderful anymore.

 So here’s the thing: I’d heard that Venice was crazy-chaotic in the summer months — we all know about its troubles with overtourism — but I was still surprised by the crowds.
 This was a random Tuesday in September, when all the kids were back in school.
 I really hadn’t expected it to be quite so busy.

 But, of course, I can’t complain about there being tourists in Venice when I was also a tourist, so I pretended the crowds weren’t there and set about seeing as much as possible.
 After all, Venice is popular for a reason: because it’s amazing.

 I fought my way through St Mark’s Square, checking out Doge’s Palace, the opulent St. Mark’s Basilica, and the campanile.
 If you’re on a tight timeline on your layover, you may have to admire these iconic structures from the outside, because the queues were stretching back a hundred metres and I wanted to make sure I had time to see everything else.

-I wandered across to the Bridge of Sighs, which was beautiful but with a sad history.
-The bridge connects Doge’s Palace with its prison, and on that bridge was where many criminals took their last glimpse of Venice before being imprisoned.
+I wandered across to the Bridge of Sighs, which was beautiful.
+The bridge connects Doge’s Palace with its prison, and on that bridge was where many criminals took their last glimpse of Venice before being locked up.